HHSAPCompSci2020/capstone-project-group-12-ks/Kinjal+Srikrishna README - Legends of Kenjiro and the Infinite Dungeon.txt

 *  Multiple levels with varying difficulty and length.
 The dungeon would have a varying number of rooms and the monsters would have more or less health and deal more or less damage.
 * Inventory Menu that can be used to equip armor, weapons, and gear.
 This can be used to manage the player's loot.
 I can also adapt this to include a trading option with the other players in the game
 * Srikrishna can draw the characters in the story and we can have the images of them appear when lines of that character are being spoken in the story.
 *  At least one puzzle room in the dungeon.
-A room where there are varying clues and puzzles that the user[e] and the 2nd player will have to solve together to go on to the next room.
+A room where there a varying clues and puzzles that the user and the 2nd player will have to solve together to go on to the next room.
-* Various weapons, and gear: When defeating monsters weapons and gear should be dropped[f].
+* Various weapons, and gear: When defeating monsters weapons and gear should be dropped[d].
 The monsters and gear should at least have some variety so that the game does not become boring.
 * More effort is put into the story lines and story aspect of the game, this would include physically making images of the characters that appear when the character is speaking.
 Cleaning up texts and subtitles